Pragyadipta-Sinha-Roy/Dhamm_AI_Chatbot/README.md

 Concrete follow-up suggestions: Specific questions to ask for each emotional state Better formatting guidance: Clearer instructions on response structure and length Chat history integration: Explicit inclusion of chat history in prompt template

+#Improvements in app5.py - Bloom's Taxonomy

+Cognitive Level Detection: The code now analyzes user questions to identify which of the six Bloom's Taxonomy levels they're operating at (Remember, Understand, Apply, Analyze, Evaluate, Create) based on specific verbs and question structures.
+Dynamic Prompt Generation: For each question, the bot generates a customized prompt template tailored to the specific cognitive level, helping the AI provide more appropriate responses.
+UI Enhancements:

+Added a Bloom's Taxonomy guide in the sidebar
+Created an expandable tutorial section for users to learn how to ask questions at different cognitive levels Added cognitive level identification labels to each answer

+Improved Response Quality: The AI now responds differently based on whether a student needs simple recall of facts, deeper understanding, application assistance, analysis guidance, evaluation support, or creative problem-solving help